A high-quality multi-channel audio system surrounds the listener with realistically lifelike sounds from all directions. These systems are used to:

 You may have heard recommendations to use special-purpose "bipole" speakers positioned at the sides of the room, rather than regular speakers positioned in the rear.
 With the advances in surround technology brought by Dolby Digital and DTS, we no longer favor bipole side/rear speakers.

-In addition to 5.1 there are also 4.0, 4.1, 6.1, and 7.1 systems.
-A 4.0 system is two front and two rear speakers; a 4.1 system just adds a subwoofer to a 4.0 system.
+In addition to 5.1 there are other configurations such as 4.0, 4.1, 6.1, and 7.1 systems.
+A 4.0 system is two front and two rear speakers with a phantom center channel; a 4.1 system just adds a subwoofer to a 4.0 system.
 A 6.1 system adds a rear center speaker to a 5.1 array, whereas a 7.1 system adds 2 more side-rear surround speakers.
-You can even do an 8.4 system if you wish which would mean 8 full range audio channels and 4 subwoofer channels!
+You can do other arrays such as an 8.4 system if you wish which would mean 8 full range audio channels and 4 subwoofer channels.
 Generally speaking most people are doing 5.1 systems these days, although some people are doing 7.1 systems instead.
 All things being equal 5.1 systems are of course less expensive than 7.1 systems.

-2009 Update: Some BluRay discs now come with 7.1 soundtracks, so now there is more of a reason for installing 7.1 surround systems than before.
-Having said that, the percentage of discs being released today in 7.1 surround is still relatively small.
+Update: Some BluRay discs now come with 7.1 soundtracks, so now there is more of a reason for installing 7.1 surround systems than before.

 The acoustics of the room will also greatly affect the performance of the surround system.
 If you are custom building a room, we suggest that you consider acoustics when you choose the size of the room and the listening position.
 The primary listening position should usually not be located halfway back into the room as this position has anomalies that will interfere with the sound from the speakers.